do-kevin/my-workspace/README.md

     Although it says you can type in your host name, you're better off typing in the ip address that is associated to localhost in `hosts`.
 Personally, I had trouble connecting when I use localhost as my host name.
 You may want to allow TCP / UDP connections for the default port 5432 with your firewall.

 5. Check to see if your server has been added under Servers on the left side.

+Msc.
+If `code` doesn't work for bash or zsh when you're using another terminal other than Ubuntu's, add an alias to .bashrc/.zshrc:
+`alias code="/mnt/c/Program\ Files/Microsoft\ VS\ Code/Code.exe"`